 The second source is the liquidity buffer.
 Together with the cash position, the liquidity buffer forms the overall liquidity position of the entity.
-The liquidity buffer is a good indicator for the overall liquidity position of Proteq and takes into account all available assets and the impact of prescribed shocks in a stress situation.
+The liquidity buffer is a good indicator for the overall liquidity position of Proteq and takes into account all available assets and the impact of prescribed shocks in a stress scenario, including the respective liquidity needs in these scenarios for the margining of derivatives.
+Furthermore, on the asset side Proteq applies liquidity tiering and assigns a liquidity value for various time horizons and scenarios.
 Monitoring of this buffer accounts for an important part of the daily activities of Proteq.